xinqu2016/SST-and-EIS-slopes/README.md

 | constant    |land cover          | sftlf |  |nc

 These variables were downloaded from https://esgf-node.llnl.gov/search/esgf-llnl/.
 Sample input data is provided as compressed nc files.
-To use these data for the testing purpose, one needs to change the code provided here.
+To use these data for the testing purpose, however, one needs to change the part of the code where data is read.

 # Output